pacifics/PassDao/README.md

 - SetShareHolders: allows organizing a private funding for the share holders.

-- AbortFunding: allows the smart contract creator to abort the funding before the closing time.
+- AbortFunding: allows the smart contract creator to abort the funding before the closing time of the presale.

 - Pause: allows the smart contract creator to stop the presale without aborting the funding.